What is a late talker?

 - vocabulary is very limited or primarily nouns

 A child who is a late talker may have a language delay (they are developing skills in a typical sequence but at a slower than usual rate) or a language disorder (they seem to be developing skills in an atypical sequence and at a slower rate).
 While many children on the autism spectrum don’t develop first words “on time,” they often have delays in other key areas of development as well.

 What kind of intervention do late talkers need?

 Providing a language-rich home environment and having caregivers use techniques to encourage language during typical routines is the best way to support a late talker.
 In fact, research shows more gains in children with parents who use a more conversational approach, rather than “teaching” style.

 When it comes to early language development, parent coaching is an ideal place to start!

-Join me for online parent coaching classes to Get Your Late Talker Talking!
-I’ll show you the techniques you need and answer all your questions.
+Join me for an online webinar, How to Teach Talking.
+I’ll show you the techniques you need to support your child at home.